-A new survey, that focused on changing consumer habits over the last 12 months, has found 1 in 5 (20%) people have reduced the amount of meat they are eating while 12% say they’ve minimized their eggs and dairy intake.
+A new report, Changing Diets During the Covid-19 Pandemic, that focuses on changing consumer habits over the last 12 months, has found 1 in 5 (20%) people have reduced the amount of meat they are eating while 12% say they’ve minimized their eggs and dairy intake.
 Seven per cent of respondents revealed they have cut down on all three, meaning that 1 in 4 (25%) have actively cut back on some form of animal products since the first lockdown[i].

 It also found that more than a third (34%) are spending more time with their companion animals, and 32% are thinking more about their personal impact on the planet.

 In a second survey aimed at those of had cut back on animal products[ii], 35% said they were mainly motivated by health concerns, with that figure rising to 39% for those aged 55+, while 30% said the environment was their primary motivation.
 1 in 4 (21%) said it was down to animal rights issues.

 Combined, this means 86% of people cutting back on animal products during lockdown, are doing so for the same three primary motivations people give in their decision to go vegan – health, environment, and animals.
 Other motivations included animal products being too expensive (8%) or not being available in shops (5%).

 So what food products are people buying instead?
 Well, 54% revealed they’d bought meat alternatives for the first-time during lockdown with an impressive 78% saying they will continue to buy them again in future.
 For those who had specifically said they had reduced their meat intake over lockdown the results were even better with the majority (80%) stating they’ll continue to do.